ComposableFi/composable/docs/docs/concepts/definitions.md

 ### Actively Validated Services (AVSes)
 A project or protocol that needs distributed validation and acquires said validation via restaking.
 Examples of AVSes are middleware services, layer 2 networks, bridges, data layers, and dApps.

-### Coincidence of Wants (CoWs)
-An occurrence where two (or more) parties coincidentally hold an item or asset that the other wants, and thus are able to exchange directly without the need for an intermediary exchange; in the case of intents, this principle means that user intents can coincidentally be the opposite of other user intents (i.e. one intent to swap A for B and another to swap B for A form a CoW).

 ### Composable Virtual Machine (CVM)
 An orchestration language and execution runtime for cross-chain program execution and intents settlement that operates, specifically over IBC.